-The parties may seek to enter an agreement at any point prior to the issue of the verified PCUs or WCUs that are the subject to the agreement, including at the very early stages of a project.
-This Carbon Unit Purchase Agreement provides for contracting prior to formal Registration of the project with the Peatland or Woodland Carbon Code with restoration or establishment works still to take place, or after the confirmed issuing of Pending Issuance Units (PIU) following completion of works and successful Validation.
+The Pending Issuance Unit Purchase Agreement provides for those parties seeking to reach agreement at the early stages of a project.
+This is anticipated to be prior to formal Registration of the project with the Peatland or Woodland Carbon Code with restoration or establishment works still to take place, or after the confirmed issuing of Pending Issuance Units (PIU) following completion of works and successful Validation.
+It may occur at any point between, but prior to the issue of any Verified Peatland Carbon (PCU) or Woodland Carbon Units (WCU).